oracle-livelabs/analytics-ai/semantic-modeler-2/manage-logical-table/manage-logical-table.md

 ### Objectives

 In this lab, you will:
+* Add a physical table as an extension table of a logical table source for the D3 Customers logical table
-* Select the objects from a supported relational data source to define the physical layer of the semantic model
+* Add a presentation table to the Sample Sales semantic model
-* Create a schema in an empty model and add tables selected from relational data sources
+* Create a workbook using the presentation tables from the semantic model

 ### Prerequisites